scorpiodiagrams/scorpio_docs/wiki/scorpio_spec_summary.md

 #Summary
 ### for diagram spec
-A brief summary of the Scorpio diagram specification.
+A summary of the Scorpio diagram specification.

 ## Diagram Style